Image credit: Lesly Derksen

 6. Revel in the tranquility of Batu Luang Beach

 However, there’s a story behind how the Batu Luang rock came to be!
-TLDR, a massive storm occurred causing a bride to be sealed in the cave.
+TLDR, a massive storm occurred, causing a bride to be sealed in the cave.
 To some, the story is merely used to scare young children from wandering about the beach alone.
-Others fear that a ‘bogeyman’ truly lies inside the cave waiting for its next victim.
+Others fear that a ‘boogeyman’ truly lies inside the cave waiting for its next victim.
 Nonetheless, don’t let these tales hinder your visit to this gorgeous beach!

 7. Explore the mysteries of Supirak Island